Business routes of Interstate 90: Butte loop

 Interstate 90 Business is a business loop of Interstate 90 in Butte.
-It runs from a flyover interchange at exit 124 on I-90 at Interstate 115 to a partial cloverleaf interchange with MT 2 at exit 127.
-Besides I-115, BL-90 is also concurrent with BL-15.
+It runs from a flyover interchange at exit 124 on the Interstate 15/90 concurrency at Interstate 115, to a partial cloverleaf interchange with I-15/90 at exit 127.
+Besides I-115, I-90 BL is also fully concurrent with Interstate 15 Business (I-15 BL) and partially concurrent with Montana Highway 2 (MT 2).

-Interstate 90 Business begins at the interchange with exit 124 on I-15/I-90 along I-115 and Business Loop 15.
-After the interchange with South Excelsior Avenue, I-115 ends at an intersection with a local road named Clark Street and BL 15/90 continue along West Iron Street, as a four-lane divided highway.
-At the intersection of Montana Street, BL-15/90 make a left turn, while West Iron Street continues east onto a disjointed intersection as a local two-lane street.
-The route run along Montana Street until the intersection with West Park Street, which is a local two-lane street.
+Interstate 90 Business begins at the interchange with exit 124 on I-15/I-90 along I-115 and I-15 BL.
+After the interchange with South Excelsior Avenue, I-115 ends at an intersection with a local road named Clark Street and I-15/90 BL continues along West Iron Street, as a four-lane divided highway.
+At the intersection of Montana Street, I-15/90 BL make a left turn, while West Iron Street continues east onto a disjointed intersection as a local two-lane street.
+The route run along Montana Street until the intersection with West Park Street, which is a local two-lane street and the official terminus of MT 2, which follows I-15/90 BL as an unsigned concurrency.
 At Main Street, West Park Street becomes East Park Street.
 Two and a half blocks after this it intersects Arizona Street and Avenue and turns south onto Arizona Avenue, which makes a sharp turn to the southeast at Curtis Street.
 Just before the intersection with East Platinum Street, the routes veer off to the right onto Utah Avenue.
 Four blocks south of there, it crosses a Great Northern Railroad line, one block west of the former GN Depot.

-Utah Avenue ends at East Front Street across from a former Northern Pacific Railroad depot and BL-15/90 makes a left turn there.
+Utah Avenue ends at East Front Street across from a former Northern Pacific Railroad depot and I-15/90 BL makes a left turn there.
 At the intersection with Atlantic Street, East Front Street then curves to the southeast to run under a bridge beneath the former Northern Pacific Railroad line becoming Harrison Avenue.
 The westbound route has a sign above the bridge for the welcoming motorists to the Butte National Historic Landmark District, but both sides have signs for the former Burlington Northern Railroad.
 The first notable site along the way is the Greyhound Bus station and Greyhound Package Express office, right next to the tracks and across from the Butte Civics Center.
 Other sites along the way include the former Harrison Avenue Theater, and the NRHP-listed Socialist Hall.
-At Massachusetts Avenue, the routes turn straight south, and then ends at a partial cloverleaf with I-15/90, while Harrison Avenue continues as Montana Highway 2.
+At Massachusetts Avenue, the routes turn straight south, and then ends at a partial cloverleaf with I-15/90, while Harrison Avenue continues as MT 2.